 The Bancassurance Agreement is an amendment of the Bancassurance Alliance Agreement in 2007, which set out the initial terms of cooperation between the Bank and the Company in connection with their promotion and sale of life insurance products for an initial term of 15 years.
-The term of the new agreement shall be for ten (10) years commencing from July 1, 2014 during which time Manulife Philippines shall, in exchange for an increased equity stake in the Company and other valuable consideration given to the Bank by the Company, have exclusive access to the Distribution Network and Bank Customers for the duration of the new term.
+The company has entered into another 15-year bancassurance agreement with China Banking Corporation which up to April 11, 2025 (the report date) has yet to be approved by the Insurance Commission.